Edge-Center/terraform-provider-edgecenter/docs/resources/loadbalancerv2.md

 ### Optional

 - `flavor` (String) The flavor or specification of the load balancer to be created.
+Changing the flavor through the Cloud API recreates the load balancer and its child resources.
+If Terraform manages listeners, pools, members, L7 policies, or L7 rules, run `terraform apply -refresh-only` after a successful flavor change to synchronize their new IDs in state.
+API-driven flavor changes require a Floating IP.
+If `vip_port_id` is explicitly configured, Terraform replaces the load balancer instead.
 - `last_updated` (String) The timestamp of the last update (use with update context).
 - `metadata_map` (Map of String) A map containing metadata, for example tags.
 - `project_id` (Number) The uuid of the project.
 Either 'project_id' or 'project_name' must be specified.